One-parametric series of SO(1,1)-symmetric (sub-)Lorentzian structures on the universal covering of SL(2,R): The oblate case

-\begin{definition} A time $t \in \R_+$ is called \emph{a conjugate time along a geodesic $\Gamma_h$ with an initial covector $h \in \g^*$} if the point $(h,t)$ is a critical point of the exponential map.
+\begin{definition} A time $t \in \R_+$ is called \emph{a conjugate time along an extremal trajectory $\Gamma_h$ with an initial covector $h \in \g^*$} if the point $(h,t)$ is a critical point of the exponential map.
 The corresponding point $\Exp(h,t)$ is called \emph{a conjugate point}. \end{definition}

 We are interested in \emph{the first conjugate time} which we denote by $\tconj(h) \in \R_+ \cup \{+\infty\}$.
-The set of first conjugate points for all geodesics we denote by $\Conj$ and call \emph{the first caustic}.
+The set of first conjugate points for all extremal trajectories we denote by $\Conj$ and call it \emph{the first caustic}.

 \begin{theorem} If $\mu < 0$, then the first conjugate time equals

 The first caustic is $\Conj = \{(\pi,w) \, | \, w \in i\R\}$. \end{theorem}

 \begin{proof} We find the zeros of the Jacobian of the exponential map.
 It is sufficient to consider an exponential map to the Lie group $\SU_{1,1}$ given by formulas~\eqref{eq-hyperbolic-time-geodesic}--\eqref{eq-hyperbolic-space-geodesic}.
 Notice that the Jacobi matrix for the exponential map is the following product of two matrices